Most collapses don’t announce themselves. They keep their appointments.

 I wrote that.

-His face did what it had been trained to do.
+Shawn’s face did what it had been trained to do.
 A smile, small, correct.
-It sat on him like borrowed clothes.
-His mouth went dry and stayed there.
-The room pressed closer, not louder.
-Used air, held too long.
+He swallowed against a dry mouth.
+Air pressed closer, used up.

-Leo didn’t look at the crowd when he moved to the next line.
-He turned his head enough to trace the row of chairs.
+Leo ran the next line without the crowd.
+He turned his head to trace the row of chairs.

 Cameras clicked.
-Someone laughed too loudly and corrected.
+Someone laughed loud and corrected.
 A cough.
 A chair shifting.
-A program folded, then unfolded again, the paper worrying itself thin.
+A program folded, then unfolded again, the paper going thin between fingers.

-Leo closed his folder and stepped back from the microphone.
-Not even a full inch.
+Leo closed his folder and stepped from the microphone.
+Barely an inch.

 Applause came apart, then found its rhythm, hands meeting hands until the sound lost shape and turned physical.
 It shook the beams.
 It crowded his skull.
-A hard, mechanical pounding that didn’t care whether he took air.
+A hard, mechanical pounding indifferent to whether he took air.

 So this is how it works.